wallnerryan/pxdocs-backup/content/Use PX-Backup/cluster/_index.md

 ---

 Once you’ve installed PX-Backup, you’re ready to add any clusters you’d like to back up from and restore to.
 How you prepare your cluster differs based on its environment.
 If you're using a cloud-based kubernetes cluster, you must configure permissions on your cloud provider before adding it to PX-Backup.

+Follow the topics in this section to add a cluster.